8 Reasons Why Your Website Isn’t Generating Any Leads

 If your website is struggling to gather leads, chances are you need to shift your mentality.
 A common pitfall people make is by positioning their website as a brochure of their products and services.
 This is the wrong way to think about it.
 Your website should be a marketing tool that’s actively generating leads.
 In fact, the sole purpose of marketing is to generate leads.
-From there sales turns leads into revenue.
+From there sales leads turn into revenue.

-Your website should be earning leads from at least 3% of your visitors.
+Your website should be earning potential leads from at least 3% of your visitors.
 Here are some reasons that you may be struggling to hit that number:

 1. You Don’t Have A Clear Call To Action.

 A call to action is a button or graphic that ushers visitors towards making a further commitment to your brand, usually a landing page or conversion page.
 Some common examples are: Free trials, downloads, email subscription, tours, donations, etc.